31 May Filial Play Therapy: A Guide for Parents

-Filial play therapy (FPT) is a clinically validated, parent-mediated intervention designed to strengthen attachment bonds through structured play-based interactions.
-Unlike traditional play therapy where clinicians lead sessions, this child-centered modality equips caregivers with evidence-based therapeutic play techniques to facilitate emotional co-regulation and secure attachment formation.
-In this guide, we analyze filial therapy’s core protocols through the lens of attachment theory and contemporary developmental psychology research from U.S. institutions like the American Psychological Association (APA).
+Filial play therapy (FPT) is a parent-mediated, evidence-informed intervention designed to strengthen attachment through structured, play-based interactions.
+Unlike traditional play therapy led by clinicians, this child-centered approach trains caregivers to use therapeutic play skills that promote emotional co-regulation and secure attachment.
+This guide reviews core filial therapy protocols through the lens of attachment theory and contemporary developmental psychology, with attention to guidance from U.S.-based professional bodies such as the American Psychological Association and the Association for Play Therapy (APT).

 How Does Filial Play Therapy Differ From Standard Play Therapy?